moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

   return $self->{_firstName};
 }
 ```
-(Note: "package" is used to create "classes" in Perl, so "new", "setFirstName", and "getFirstName" area bit like Perl methods.)
+(Note: In Perl, "package" is used to create classes.
+Therefore in our example, "new", "setFirstName", and "getFirstName" are some kind of Perl methods.)

-Following the instructions in the previous post, you should be able to get an AST like this:
+Following the instructions in the previous post, you should be able to get a Tree-Sitter AST like this one:

 ![External AST from Tree-Sitter](/img/posts/2025-03-26-visitor-for-external-AST/external-AST.png)